shgates/shgates/README.md

 I'm a fullstack software engineer who likes backend, distributed systems, and low-level programming.

 ## 🛠️ Tech Stack
-I use mostly Go, NodeJS, Python, and C/C++ but i also want to learn Rust in the future.
+I use mostly Go, NodeJS, Python, and C/C++ but i also want to learn Rust and Functional Programming in the future.

 ## 📚 I'm interest in

-Backend Engineering, Cool Algorithms, Distributed Systems, Cloud Computing, DevOps, Parallel and Concurrent Programming, IoT and Cryptography.
+Backend Engineering, Distributed Systems, Cool Algorithms, Cloud Computing, DevOps, Parallel and Concurrent Programming, IoT and Cryptography.

 ## 🌱 Open Source